Shad0w112/Logger-/README.md

 ---

 ### **HTTP_Headers_Manipulation**
-*Before running this check, use various tools to add headers to the request(https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/special-http-headers#headers-to-change-location), and then inspect the response for suspicious headers or content. this headers indicating potential misconfigurations.*
+*Before using this check, use various tools to add headers to the request(https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/special-http-headers#headers-to-change-location), and then inspect the response for suspicious headers or content. this headers indicating potential misconfigurations.*

 **Filter:**
 `Response.Body CONTAINS "h4ck3er.com" OR Response.Body CONTAINS "127.0.0.2" OR Response.Body CONTAINS "127.0.0.3" OR Response.Body CONTAINS "127.0.0.4" OR Response.Body CONTAINS "127.0.0.5" OR Response.Body CONTAINS "127.0.0.6" OR Response.Body CONTAINS "127.0.0.7" OR Response.Headers CONTAINS "h4ck3er.com" OR Response.Headers CONTAINS "127.0.0.2" OR Response.Headers CONTAINS "127.0.0.3" OR Response.Headers CONTAINS "127.0.0.4" OR Response.Headers CONTAINS "127.0.0.5" OR Response.Headers CONTAINS "127.0.0.6" OR Response.Headers CONTAINS "127.0.0.7" OR Response.Headers CONTAINS "localhost"`